nikifori/Age_In_Minutes_Simple_App/README.md

-# Age in minutes, a simple app.
+# Age In Minutes, a simple app.